Internal · Instructor Reference

 C.Weather Information

-Obj: sources; reports/forecasts/charts; PIREPs/SIGMETs/AIRMETs; soaring weather (lapse, instability, thermal index, fronts, breezes, orographic, mountain waves); go/no-go.
+Obj: sources; reports/forecasts/charts; PIREPs/SIGMETs/AIRMETs; soaring weather (lapse, instability, thermal index, cloud formation + identification, fronts, breezes, orographic, mountain waves); thunderstorm hazards; go/no-go.

 Std: demonstrates aeronautical knowledge.